apiando/fake-news-detection/README.md

 ## EVALUATION METRICS
 Accuracy, Precision, Recall, F1 Score
-**METRICS**
+**🔎 Evaluation Metrics**
 {'eval_loss': 0.692, 'eval_accuracy': 0.523, 'eval_precision': 0.0, 'eval_recall': 0.0, 'eval_f1': 0.0}
-Eval Loss ≈ 0.69
-Close to log(2) ≈ 0.693, suggesting the model is making mostly random (uninformed) predictions.
+eval_loss ≈ 0.69 → Close to log(2) ≈ 0.693, which suggests the model is making random (uninformed) predictions.

-Eval Accuracy ≈ 52%
-Slightly above random guessing (50% in a balanced binary classification), likely due to label imbalance.
+eval_accuracy ≈ 52% → Slightly above random guessing (50% in a balanced binary classification), likely due to label imbalance. eval_precision, recall, f1 = 0.0 → The model isn't predicting the positive class (1) — it's predicting class 0.

-Eval Precision, Recall, F1 = 0.0
-Indicates the model is not predicting the positive class (real news) — it is defaulting to predicting only the negative class (fake news).

-Train Loss = 0.7037
-The model was trained for only about 15% of one full epoch, which is insufficient for meaningful learning.
-This explains the random-like evaluation performance.

-Train Runtime ≈ 40 minutes (CPU)
+'train_loss': 0.7037 → This is due to the model being only trained for 0.15 epochs, which is not enough for meaningful learning — ~15% of one full pass through the training set will not ensure RoBERTa is not trained.
+Follow my instructions below to run for a better result.
-The model completed 1000 steps but not a full epoch, further contributing to the underwhelming metrics.
+'train_runtime': total ~40 minutes (CPU).
+Completed 1000 steps, but not a full epoch, which explains why metrics look underwhelming.
+Again, look at the recommendations below for a comprehensive recommendation.
 **CONCLUSION**
 Although this result reflects only 15% of the first epoch, the model shows early signs of learning, with losses near the expected binary baseline (train: 0.7037, eval: 0.6923) and an evaluation accuracy of 52.3%, which is slightly above random.
 The stable runtime and consistent throughput confirm a reliable training pipeline, providing a solid foundation for future improvements through longer training, class balancing, or tuning.